Welcome to 2022!

 Don’t forget about the range of support and resources available to members: grants (student event travel, professional learning, advocacy projects, hub group support), hub groups, student events, and of course professional learning.

 Here’s to 2022!

-Flyer and registration information to come, date and location TBC.
-Interested in hosting the event in the North?
+Flyer and registration information below. **REGISTRATIONS ARE NOW FULL** Interested in hosting the event in the North?
 Please reach out to us via email (jltasa@).